 - a.
-Determine supplies or services needed - b.
-Solicit required number of quotes and select a vendor (for purchases falling under the micro-purchase and small purchase thresholds) - c.
-Create on-line requisition order - d.
-Forward/email required documentation (quotes or memo) to RCUOG office
+Determine supplies or services needed. - b.
+Solicit required number of quotes and select a vendor (for purchases falling under the micro-purchase and small purchase thresholds). - c.
+Create on-line requisition order. - d.
+Upload proper documentation to RCUOG Sharepoint.